andrii-grynik/palpatines-api-call/README.md

 Node version used: v21.2.0

-Please clone the repo and run nmp i in proper root ion order to install dependencies.
+Please clone the repo and run nmp i in proper root in order to install dependencies.

 In order to start:
 run node index.js